Nuclear power phase-out: Switzerland

 As of 2013, the five operational Swiss nuclear reactors were Beznau 1 and 2, Gösgen, Leibstadt, and Mühleberg—all located in the German speaking part of the country.
 Nuclear power accounted for 36.4% of the national electricity generation, while 57.9% came from hydroelectricity.
 The remaining 5.7% was generated by other conventional and non-hydro renewable power stations.

 On 25 May 2011, the Federal Council decided on a slow phase-out by not extending running times or building new power plants.
 The first power plant, Mühleberg, was shut down on 20 December 2019, the last will stop running in 2034.

 In 2018, the International Energy Agency has warned that Switzerland's phased withdrawal from nuclear power presents challenges for maintaining its electricity security.
 They caution that Switzerland will be increasingly relying on imports from its European neighbours to meet electricity demand, especially during the winter months when low water levels impact production from hydro plants.

 There have been many Swiss referendums on the topic of nuclear energy, beginning in 1979 with a citizens' initiative for nuclear safety, which was rejected.
-In 1984, there was a vote on an initiative "for a future without further nuclear power stations" with the result being a 55 to 45% vote against.
+In 1984, there was a vote on an initiative "for a future without further nuclear power stations" with the result being a 55% to 45% vote against.
 On 23 September 1990, Switzerland had two more referendums about nuclear power.
 The initiative "stop the construction of nuclear power stations", which proposed a ten-year moratorium on the construction of new nuclear power plants, was passed with 54.5% to 45.5%.
 The initiative for a phase-out was rejected with by 53% to 47.1%.
 In 2000, there was a vote on a green tax for support of solar energy.
-It was rejected by 67–31%.
+It was rejected by 67% to 31%.
 On 18 May 2003, there were two referendums: "Electricity without Nuclear", asking for a decision on a nuclear power phase-out, and "Moratorium Plus", for an extension of the earlier-decided moratorium on the construction of new nuclear power plants.
 Both were turned down.
 The results were: Moratorium Plus: 41.6% Yes, 58.4% No; Electricity without Nuclear: 33.7% Yes, 66.3% No.